P. W. Botha: Death and funeral

 Botha died of natural causes (Note: Though some sources claim Botha died of a heart attack, many reliable sources report he died of natural causes.) at his home in Wilderness on Tuesday 31 October 2006, aged 90.
 His death was met with magnanimity by many of his former opponents.
 Former President Nelson Mandela was reported as saying "while to many Mr. Botha will remain a symbol of apartheid, we also remember him for the steps he took to pave the way towards the eventual peacefully negotiated settlement in our country".

 President Thabo Mbeki announced that flags would be flown at half mast to mark the death of a former head of state.
 The offer of a state funeral was declined by Botha's family, and a private funeral was held on 8 November in the town of George, where Botha's body was buried.
 Mbeki attended the funeral.

-However, the government's decision to honour Botha with official gestures, such as flying the national flag at half-mast and offering a state funeral, was met with public criticism.
+The government's decision to honour Botha with official gestures, such as flying the national flag at half-mast and offering a state funeral, was met with public criticism.
 Organisations including the Pan Africanist Congress (PAC) and COSATU expressed strong opposition, arguing that a man widely regarded as a symbol of apartheid oppression should not receive national recognition.